coot/surf_searchbar/README.md

 ```
 Then hitting CTRL-SHIFT-b (^B) will take you to the google bookmarks page,
 CTRL-SHIFT-a (^A) will bookmark the current page in the google bookmark app:
-it just opens the form and prefils it with some data for you.
+it just opens the form and pre fills it with some data for you.
 The last
 shortcut CTRL-SHIFT-h (^H) opens the HOMEPAGE.